anoni145/Triangle-Counting-lockfree/README.md

-# efficient-triangle-counting
+# triangle-counting-lockfree
-Efficient implementation of Node Iterator method of Triangle counting
+Implementation of traingle counting that is lockfree and failure-safe.